 This can be derived for a particular use case (or deployment scenario) of one frequency band and one TRxP layer, based on the achievable average Spectral efficiency, network deployment (e.g. TRxP (site) density) and bandwidth.

-Let W denote the channel bandwidth and ρ the TRxP density (TRxP/m2).
+Let W denote the channel bandwidth and ρ the TRxP density (TRxP/m2) and AveUEpSD denote the average numbers of UEs simultaneously consuming the same data session.
 The area traffic capacity Carea is related to average Spectral efficiency SEavg through equation (6).

-Carea = ρ × W × SEavg (6)
+Carea = ρ × W × SEavg × AveUEpSD (6)

 In case bandwidth is aggregated across multiple bands, the area traffic capacity will be summed over the bands.
+In case of unicast service AveUEpSD has a value of exactly one.
+In the case of broadcast / multicast services AveUEpSD has a value of one or more.

 This requirement is defined for the purpose of evaluation in the Immersive Communication usage scenario.